nathanesmond/Lintaraksa-Metroidvania-game/README.md

 # 🕹️ Lintaraksa - 2D Metroidvania Game

 **Lintaraksa** is a 2D Metroidvania-style action-adventure game built with **Unity**.
-Inspired by classics of the genre, it features fluid movement mechanics, animated enemies, and spell combat.
+Inspired by classics of the genre, it features fluid movement mechanics, spell combat, and animated enemies.

 ---
 ## 🎮 Features

 - ✨ **3 Unique Spells**